Students and Alumni

 spent Fall 2012 studying in Athens with the College Year in Athens, supported by a Study Abroad Grant from Willamette's Center for Ancient Studies and Archaeology.
 After graduation, Hannah plans to pursue a career as a literary editor.

 Jessica "Jo" Heupel (Saint Charles, MO), ARCH, CLAS

-was one of eleven Willamette students who attended our Ness of Brodgar archaeological field school on Scotland's Orkney Islands in summer 2012.
-Her most exciting find, a well-preserved gneiss mace head, catapulted her to international fame!
+has attended our Ness of Brodgar archaeological field school on Scotland's Orkney Islands twice, the second time supported by a CASA Field School Grant.
+Her most exciting find in the summer of 2012, a well-preserved gneiss mace head, catapulted her to international fame!
 Her picture appeared in the British newspaper, The Observer (Oct 2, 2012), and even graced the cover of British Archaeology (issue 128, January-February 2013), which devoted an 8-page spread to the important discoveries on the Ness.
-Most recently, she appeared briefly on TV in a PBS report about the Ness of Brodgar excavations.
+She also appeared briefly on TV in a February 2013 PBS report about the Ness of Brodgar excavations.

 Eva Michalak (Middletown, MD), CLAS, ENGL

 presented a paper on the Role of Women in Terence's Heautontimorumenos at the 2013 NUCAW.

 Joshua E. Braun (Hillsborough, CA), ECON, COMP SCI, clas

 Elaine Carpenter (Reno, NV), RHET, clas, aes